CHEF’S TABLE: LEGENDS: Episode 1.1: “Jamie Oliver”

 More Detail:

-We start at the beginning when Jamie Oliver was a child.
+The episode starts at the beginning, when Jamie Oliver was a child.
 Like many other kids, Jamie didn’t like school.
-However, he didn’t dislike education; he struggled mightily.
-He struggled so hard that he was placed into special needs classes, which didn’t help.
-But while struggling at school, he would go home and work in his parents’ pub.
-There, he found his love for cooking.
+However, he didn’t have a disliking for education, he just struggled with class work.
+He struggled so hard in fact that he was even put into special needs classes and that did not help.
+However, while struggling at school, he would go home and work in his father’s pub.
+It was there that, with his father’s approval, he found his love for cooking.

-Once he became famous, there was a backlash.
+Once he got fame, there was backlash.
 Reporters started writing articles criticizing him.
-This criticism led to Jamie’s next move: opening a restaurant.
-However, this wouldn’t be a normal restaurant but a restaurant that taught teenagers how to cook.
-These teenagers were like Jamie, struggling in school with few options.
-He taught the kids how to cook and get their footing under them.
-This restaurant was named “Fifteen.”
+This criticism led to Jamie’s next move, opening a restaurant.
+However, this restaurant wouldn’t be a normal restaurant.
+This was a restaurant that taught teenagers how to cook and let them run the kitchen.
+These teenagers were exactly like Jamie, people who were struggling in school and didn’t have many options.
+He would be there to help the young teenagers learn and get their footing under them.
+The restaurant was named “Fifteen,” because it had 15 young chefs.

-From there, Jamie hit his stride.
-He opened 46 restaurants and traveled the world making shows about food, healthy eating and educating the public about cooking.
+From there, Jamie really hit his stride.
+He opened 46 restaurants and traveled the world making program about food, healthy eating and teaching the public about cooking and nutrition.
 He was incredibly successful, winning many awards along the way.
 However, it wouldn’t last.

-Unfortunately, Jamie fell on hard times.
-He had to close many restaurants, including his pride and joy: Fifteen.
+Unfortunately, Jamie fell on some hard times.
+He had to close many restaurants, including his pride and joy, Fifteen.
 At this point, he has nothing left to do but reflect.
-He reflects on his business and life’s mission, ultimately acknowledging that helping people, specifically the next generation, find joy in cooking is his pride and joy.
+He reflects on his businesses and his life’s mission.
+Ultimately, He says, helping people, specifically the next generation, find the joy in cooking is his pride and joy.

-This documentary is incredibly well-made yet somewhat deceptive.
-Shows involving chefs and cooking often involve recipes and learning how to make them.
+Episode one of CHEF’S TABLE: LEGENDS is incredibly well made, yet somewhat deceptive.
+Usually, TV cooking programs involve recipes and learning how to make said recipes.
 However, this show does none of that.
-It’s a documentary purely about Jamie Oliver and his past.
+This is a documentary purely about Jamie Oliver and his past.
 The visuals vary, as they use footage from older shows.
 The editing is jarring, specifically in the intro.
-The songs are mashed together and cut off beats.
+They mash songs together and cut short the beat.
 However, this only happens in the intro.
-The rest of the episode
+The rest of the episode is very well put together.

 Quality: - Content: +3